 November

 Along with May, November is the best month to visit Kyoto.
-Although autumn is in full swing, the weather can still be pleasantly mild.
+Although autumn is in full swing, the weather is still pleasantly mild.
 Sunny days are the norm in November.

 By mid-November, the fall colours in Kyoto are out in full force.
-This can be a busy time of year in Kyoto, but well worth it for the experience of seeing the city at its most beautiful.
+This can be a busy time of year in Kyoto, but I think it’s well worth it for the experience of seeing the city at its most beautiful.

 - Average Rainfall: 80 mm